hantuzun/jetman/README.md

 ## Development
 Clone the repo and install dependencies with `npm install`.
-It's recommended to use jetman from another module with tests.
+It's recommended to use Jetman from another module with tests.